juliangut/slim-doctrine/README.md

 [![Code Coverage](https://img.shields.io/coveralls/juliangut/slim-doctrine.svg?style=flat-square)](https://coveralls.io/github/juliangut/slim-doctrine)
 [![Total Downloads](https://img.shields.io/packagist/dt/juliangut/slim-doctrine.svg?style=flat-square)](https://packagist.org/packages/juliangut/slim-doctrine)

-# Slim Doctrine managers integration
+# Slim-Doctrine managers integration

 Frees you from the tedious work of configuring and integrating Doctrine's Entity Manager, MongoDB Document Manager and CouchDB Document Manager.

 ## Important note

-This latest version of slim-doctrine is focused on Slim framework and Doctrine integration and thus using the manager builders as stand alone is not possible.
+The latest version of slim-doctrine is focused only on Slim framework and Doctrine integration, and thus using the manager builders as stand alone is not possible.

-For that head to [juliangut/doctrine-manager-builder](https://github.com/juliangut/doctrine-manager-builder) which provides that possibility without tying you to Slim framework.
+That same functionality can be achieved by using [juliangut/doctrine-manager-builder](https://github.com/juliangut/doctrine-manager-builder) which is not tied to Slim framework.

 ## Installation